natalieytan/natalie-portfolio/readme.md

 ## Preface
 A portfolio website has been a project that I had been meaning to work on, but have been avoiding, as it involved writing about myself.

-However, in using this project to reflect my inspirations, and only carrying out the implementiation after thorough wireframing, I ultimately had a lot of fun creating it.
+However, in using this project to reflect my inspirations, and only carrying out the implementation after thorough wireframing, I ultimately had a lot of fun creating it.

 In creating this portfolio, I wanted to reflect my skills as a developer, whilst at the same time reflecting my tastes and personality.